isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 If you feel that a discussion is missing or incomplete, enter an [Issue](https://github.com/isocpp/CppCoreGuidelines/issues) explaining your concerns and possibly a corresponding PR.

-Examples are written to illustate rules.
+Examples are written to illustrate rules.

 * Examples are not intended to be production quality or to cover all tutorial dimensions.
 For example, many examples are language-technical and use names like `f`, `base`, and `x`.
 * We try to ensure that "good" examples follow the Core Guidelines.